vincentstradic/kmwebproject/content/post/postnine.md

 <br></br>
 I should mention that this whole document is a lie, because the account 801-411596-838 does not belong to Wari (Togo).
 And, contrary to what the ex-Wari shareholders say, it doesn't belong to Wari Limited.

-The actual owner of this account is SMARTWORLDS Ltd. company, the private pocket of Kabirou (see [one of my previous posts](http://warileaks.com/the-structure-of-wari-group/)).
+The actual owner of this account is SMARTWORLDS Ltd. company, the private pocket of Kabirou (see [my previous posts](http://warileaks.com/tags/smartworlds/)).
 But let's move on with the story.

 Act 2.
 A letter:
 <div class="container" style="width:auto">